Three Layer S’mores Cake

 Happy National S’mores Day!

 Of all the silly, made-up food holidays, National S’mores Day is one of the few I’m willing to celebrate (along with Pi Day, of course!).
 S’mores are delicious and such a fun nostalgic childhood treat.

 Of course, these days, I live in the middle of the city, so instead of camping and outdoor bonfires, we eat our s’mores in other forms.

 Fortunately, the classic combination of graham crackers + marshmallows + chocolate is delicious in so many different ways… like this incredible three-layer s’mores cake!

 A crispy graham cracker layer, my favorite chocolate cake recipe, and marshmallow fluff buttercream, topped with milk chocolate ganache and toasted marshmallows.

 Just please don’t make me wait until next August 10th to make this cake again!

 S’mores Cake Components

-There’s a lot of components going into this cake, so let’s discuss.
+There are a lot of components going into this cake, so let’s discuss them.
 (But don’t worry, it comes together as quickly as most other layer cakes!)

 - Graham Cracker Crust: The bottom layer of each cake is a graham cracker crust.
 That’s right – we’re baking an entire layer of graham cracker crust in the bottom of a cake pan, then pouring the cake batter on top.
 This ensures an even distribution of crispy graham crackers across the entire cake.